 As a sub-genre of Augmented Reality (AR), AAR enhances the real world with virtual sounds instead of overlaid visual images.
-The Full-AAR project concentrates specifically on AAR with six-degrees-of-freedom (6DoF), that is, experiences where the user can move freely in a real-world space while the story—or other information—is mediated through headphones by virtual sounds embedded in the environment.
-In the optimal situation, regardless of the user's head and body movements, the sounds stay fixed to their positions.
+The Full-AAR project concentrates specifically on experiences with six-degrees-of-freedom (6DoF) where the user can freely move around in a space while hearing, through headphones, the acoustic story elements embedded in the environment.
+Regardless of the user's head and body movements, the sounds stay fixed to their positions.

 6DoF AAR carries many intriguing possibilities for storytelling and immersive experiences.
 For example, it can be used to convey an alternative narrative of a certain place through virtual sounds interplaying with the real world.
 The medium is also potentially powerful in creating plausible illusions of something happening out of sight of the user, for instance, behind or inside an object.

 As a platform for testing the narrative ideas, we are also preparing a series of demos and narrative experiences open for public.
-The first one of them will be premiered during this year at the Unika gallery space at the WHS Teatteri Union in Helsinki.
+The first one of them will be premiered during 2023 at the Unika gallery space at the WHS Teatteri Union in Helsinki.
 The story is based on the history of the venue and utilises the fact that the users will be experiencing the surrounding real environment with all their senses.

 There are no ready-made technical solutions or artistic tools yet available for this medium.
 Therefore, in the Full-AAR project, we're testing and using different technical approaches and setups to find optimal means for content-creation for AAR with 6DoF.
 We're particularly interested in these topics: